Cuauhtémoc Sandoval Ramírez

-Cuauhtémoc Sandoval Ramírez (14 August 1950 – 22 February 2012) was a Mexican politician, social anthropologist and founding member of the Party of the Democratic Revolution (PRD).
+Cuauhtémoc Sandoval Ramírez (14 August 1950 – 22 February 2012; age, 61) was a Mexican politician, social anthropologist and founding member of the Party of the Democratic Revolution (PRD).
 He was twice elected as a federal deputy and once a Senator.
 He served in the Mexican congress as Secretary of Foreign Relations, a member of the National Defense Committee and he is on the Population, Borders and Immigration Issues committee.

 Cuauhtémoc Sandoval Ramírez was the son of Pablo Sandoval Cruz, a distinguished politician in the State of Guerrero (Mexico).
 He had a degree in Social Anthropology, and was a founding member of the PRD.
-He is survived by two sons, Ernesto Sandoval Pastrana and Cuauhtémoc Sandoval Pastrana.